Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Does spontaneous breaking of symmetry occur in a finite system of interacting spinless bosons?

-Thus, within the Bogoliubov approach, we did not find the ground-state WF for a finite system and could not ascertain whether a spontaneous breakdown of $U(1)$ symmetry takes place in a finite or infinite system.
+Thus, within the Bogoliubov approach, we could not derive the ground-state WF for a finite system, nor did we ascertain whether a spontaneous breakdown of $U(1)$ symmetry takes place in a finite or infinite system.